bbc/gel-sass-tools/README.md

 v4.0.0 of GEL Sass Tools implements the [@use](https://sass-lang.com/documentation/at-rules/use/) and [@forward](https://sass-lang.com/documentation/at-rules/forward/) approach and removes [@import](https://sass-lang.com/documentation/at-rules/import/).

 This has a number of consequences; how modules are loaded, and how to access variables.
-Namespaces now come into play, so please read the sass documention links above to learn more.
+Namespaces now come into play, so please read the sass documentation links above to learn more.

 In addition there were a number of __browser prefixes__ used in versions prior to v4.
 Given how much the browser landscape has changed since they were added, it is __now time to remove them__.